dougeby/IntuneDocs/intune/education-settings-windows.md

 # Configure the Take a Test app on Windows 10 devices using Intune

 The Take a Test app lets you securely administer online tests on your classroom's Windows 10 devices.
-To start a test, students sign in to a test profile that you've set up for them and then click the assessment URL to launch the test.
+To set up the Take a Test app, create a device configuration profile in Intune and configure the **Secure assessment (Education)** settings.
+This article describes the settings you'll find for the Take a Test app.

-To set up the Take a Test app, you must create a device configuration profile in Intune and configure the Take a Test settings.
-You can then assign and deploy the profile to your students.
+After you've configured the profile, assign and deploy it to your students.

 [Take a Test app in Intune](education-settings-configure.md) provides more information on this feature.